Liberation of the German-occupied Channel Islands: W-Day +5 (9 May)

 Receiving a message from the Germans agreeing to a meeting at midnight on 8–9 May, the ships returned to the same south west coast location off Guernsey and a German minesweeper M4613 came out to meet HMS Bulldog.
 The German second in command, Generalmajor Siegfried Heine, came aboard and went to the wardroom.
-Asked if he would accept unconditional surrender he replied Ja.
+When asked if he would accept unconditional surrender he replied Ja.
 The ships sailed slowly around the coast to St Peter Port.

 Eight copies of the formal terms of surrender were signed on the quarterdeck using a rum barrel as a table, with civility and polite bows.
 At 07.15 hrs HMS Bulldog with the help of a German pilot, anchored off St Peter Port.

 All German flags would be lowered and German ships would be sent out to pick up British troops and land them on shore.
 The initial Omelette force of four officers and 21 men, including four Guernseymen, landed at 07.50 hrs to be greeted by a town decorated in red, white and blue and thousands of cheering malnourished islanders singing, amongst other patriotic songs, "Sarnia Cherie".
 Lt-Col Stoneman set up his HQ in the Royal Hotel.
 At 11.00 hrs Stoneman and his small party went to the Royal Court house where they met the Bailiff of Guernsey, Victor Carey and jurats.
 A Union Flag was ceremoniously hoisted.

 Brigadier Snow had transferred to HMS Beagle and sailed on to Jersey, leaving HMS Bulldog anchored off St Peter Port, where a local fishing boat paid them a visit, swapping with the naval crew German souvenirs for chocolate and cigarettes.

 HMS Beagle arrived at St Helier on Jersey at 10.00 hrs with another set of surrender documents to be signed.
 It had been done this way in case a German officer did not have authority over both islands and because of the rivalry between the two islands.
 Two naval officers, Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R. Milne, were met by the harbourmaster who escorted them to his office where they hoisted the Union Flag out a window, before also raising it on the flagstaff of the Pomme d'Or Hotel.

 The Bailiff of Jersey Alexander Coutanche had already received a phone call from the British HQ in Guernsey when at 10.00 hrs HMS Beagle arrived and radioed for a German ship to meet them.
 A Kriegsmarine tug, FK01 sailed out, but without the Jersey commander on board.
 It was noon before Generalmajor Rudolf Wulf with the Bailiff of Jersey sailed out to HMS Beagle.
 After the Germans had signed the surrender documents at 14.00 hrs and had lunch, the civilians returned with pockets full of bars of soap and tobacco to Jersey, overtaken en route by a launch carrying the first Jersey Omelette troops, five signallers.